 Permit for IJmuiden Ver Wind Farm Site Gamma-A

-Permit applications for the Gamma-A site in the IJmuiden Ver Wind Farm Zone (IJVWFZ) is expected to open in September 2026.
+Permit applications for the Gamma-A site in the IJmuiden Ver Wind Farm Zone (IJVWFZ) will open from 26 November 2026 until 10 December 2026.
 This permit will allow the construction and operation of an offshore wind farm with a capacity of approximately one gigawatt (GW).
 We will run a tender process for the permit and the best application will be awarded the permit.

 Permit with subsidy

-For more details, read the news article and the full Letter to Parliament (attached below) of 16 January 2026.
+For more details, read the full Letter to Parliament (in Dutch) of 12 June 2026.

 Location of the IJmuiden Ver Gamma-A site